khychen@um.edu.mo

 Chen, K & Kang, A (2015) Demeanor indexicals, interpretive discourses and the “Kong Girl” stereotype: Constructing gender ideologies in social media.
 The Journal of Language and Sexuality.
 Issue 4:2. pp. 193-222.
 USA: John Benjamins Publishing Co.
 SJR Q1.

-Academic visitor, University of Oxford Mindfulness Research Centre (2025 – present)
+Academic visitor, University of Oxford Mindfulness and Psychological Science Research Centre (2025 – present)

 Honorary Associate Professor, University of Hong Kong School of English (2018 – present)